 A little-known fact is how much automakers had to do with the creation and implementation of the 8-track tape and the Stereo 8 format.
 WHEN eight-track tapes hit the shelves in the latter part of the Sixties, it was a godsend.
 Suddenly, you could listen to your music collection in your car, or out-and-about with the new boom-boxes.
 There were even rumors it would completely replace the vinyl record.

-Yet, just over a decade later, the humble cassette tape was able to drive it to extinction.
+Yet, just over a decade later, the humble cassette tape was able to drive 8-track tapes to extinction.
 Its heyday lasted from 1968-1975, and by 1980, the poor eight-track tape was in history’s dustbin, a sort-of laughable derelict from the seventies.